-Inaugural Humanities Games Symposium presents field-defining scholarship
+Inaugural Games Humanities Symposium presents field-defining scholarship

-Robert Carson, Associate Director, Tanner Humanities Center
+Robert Carson, Associate Director, Tanner Humanities Center — September 17, 2024

 A symposium on September 13–14 at Snowbird Utah brought together scholars from the University of Utah and other institutions to present groundbreaking and field-defining work in games humanities.